Vik1977/Vik1977/README.md

 ## Hi there 👋
 ### First time here on github (2024)
-### I study music but as a hobby and great passion i explore anything tech related
+### I study music🎼 but as a hobby and great passion i explore anything tech👨‍💻 related
-### Proud linux user, after i discovered it thanks to the steam deck that i bought 1 year ago
+### Proud linux🐧❤️ user, after i discovered it thanks to the steam deck that i bought 1 year ago
-### After that slowly but constantly i begun converting to it, realizing more and more how windows has been holding me back
+### After that slowly but constantly i begun converting to it, realizing more and more how windows🪟 has been holding me back
-### Now i run a desktop whit Mint and a laptop whit Tumbleweed, but this could change beacouse i am a very courious
+### Now i run a desktop🖥️ whit Mint and a laptop💻 whit Tumbleweed, but this could change beacouse i am a very courious
-### As a start i think i will be using this repo to document all my progress for myself and for anyone who could find it useful
+### As a start i think i will be using this repo to document🗃️ all my progress for myself and for anyone who could find it useful
+# Bye (for now) <3

 <!--